Warrior Dash: Race Day

 Race organizers provide parking on site or a free shuttle system from an off-site parking venue.
 Parking prices are currently $10 per car at each event.
 Warrior Dash organizers also provide a "Gear Check Tent" where participants are able to store belongings.

 Runners gather in the start corral prior to their designated wave time.
-Participants will run approximately 5 km and complete at least 12 obstacles before reaching the finish line where they will receive a finisher medal, snack and water.
+The course is roughly 5 kilometers long with at least 12 obstacles to overcome before reaching the finish line where they will receive a finisher medal, snack and water.
 The race is self-timed.
 There will be a clock at the start line.
 Racers are encouraged to bring a waterproof watch.

 Warrior Dash provides additional forms of entertainment that vary at each event.
 Examples of such forms are axe-throwing contests, fireworks displays and chainsaw carving displays.

 At each Warrior Dash, there are several awards presented to participants.
 Each participant is eligible to win awards for: